nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 To access the lab, [enroll to my TLTR; TypeScript course for free](https://tltr-typescript.com).

-That's all forlks!
+That's all folks!
 I'll be happy to hear your feedback about the article, as well as the course itself.

 Many thanks to [Shubham Dhage](https://unsplash.com/photos/mjl0yIdSi18) for his amazing cover art.